Camp Alcatraz |

 Training camp for the California Volunteer Infantry, who then went east into Nevada, Utah, Arizona, and New Mexico, preventing the Confederate Army of the West from conquering the western territories.
 Site overlooked Lake Merritt on Seventh Ave., on a tract now occupied by the town's City Hall and Pixar Studios.

-In 1863 another camp located nearby in East Oakland was Camp Merchant (originally Camp Merritt (1)), which served the same purpose for the CA Volunteer Cavalry.
+In 1863 another camp located nearby in East Oakland was Camp Merchant (originally site of Camp Merritt (1) (1861), training camp for the CA Volunteer Cavalry in conjunction with Camp Downey).
 Site located near the present-day junction of I-880 and 17th Ave..

 A Civil War training camp.
 Undetermined location.

-A Spanish-American War training camp, located in Fruitvale southeast of Merrill Ave.
+A Spanish-American War mobilization camp for state National Guard troops, located in Fruitvale southeast of Merrill Ave.
 (37th Ave.), near the Sather rail station (at High Street and San Leandro Street).
 After one month the camp was moved closer to High Street for a better sewer connection.
 The state troops transferred to Vancouver Barracks, WA to allow Army Regulars there to be deployed overseas.